-Make copies of any evidence you'll put forward at the hearing (the council can advise you how many copies you'll need to provide).
+Make copies of any evidence you'll put forward at the hearing (the council can advise you how many copies you'll need to take).

-Make sure you know where the hearing is being held, and leave yourself plenty of time to find it or if attending remotely make sure you have access to the video conference.
+Make sure you know where the hearing is being held, and leave yourself plenty of time to find it.

-At the hearing the DLC members may ask for your ideas on how your objection could be addressed.
+At the hearing the district licensing committee members may ask for your ideas on how your objection could be addressed.
 So it's a good idea to go prepared with some reasonable conditions that could be applied if it decides to grant the licence.
-If you'd like some advice, discuss your options with the Licensing Inspector at the council, the Police alcohol harm prevention officer, or your local public health service.
+If you'd like some advice, discuss your options with the licensing inspector at the council, the Police alcohol harm reduction officer, or your local public health unit.
 For example, you could suggest that:

-- the premises operates with restricted trading hours so if you're concerned about its proximity to a school, it could open after 9am and close for an hour between 3pm and 4pm

-- there be no promotional advertising on the premises' exterior

-- security cameras be installed

-- door security staff be employed

-- a noise management plan be required.
+- the premises operates with restricted trading hours so if you're concerned about its proximity to a school, it could open after 9am and close for an hour between 3pm and 4pm - there be no promotional advertising on the premises' exterior - security cameras be installed - · door staff be employed - · a noise management plan be required - the building's exterior be cleaned every day at, for example, 3am.